Ned Price

-Edward "Ned" Price (born November 22, 1982) is an American political advisor and former intelligence officer serving as spokesman for the United States Department of State since 2021.
+Edward Price (born November 22, 1982) is an American diplomat, political advisor and former intelligence officer who served as the deputy to the United States Ambassador to the United Nations from 2024 to 2025.
+In this role, he is considered a Deputy Cabinet Secretary and is a sitting member of the National Security Council's Deputies Committee.
+He previously served as Senior Advisor to the Secretary of State from 2023 to 2024 and the Spokesperson for the United States Department of State from 2021 to 2023.
 He worked at the Central Intelligence Agency (CIA) from 2006 until 2017.

 In February 2017, Price published a controversial op-ed piece in The Washington Post, outlining his decision to retire from the CIA rather than work in the Trump administration.

 Early life and education

-Price grew up in Dallas, where he graduated from St. Mark's School of Texas.
+Price grew up in Dallas, where he graduated from St. Mark's School of Texas, the son of a Christian mother and a Jewish father.
 He was a contributing member of The ReMarker and remains involved with their annual campouts in a supervisory role.
 He then graduated summa cum laude from Georgetown University, where he studied international relations at the School of Foreign Service.
-He reportedly chose this field of study in anticipation of joining the CIA after graduation.
+He chose this university and field of study in anticipation of joining the CIA after graduation.
 He later earned a master's degree from Harvard University's Kennedy School of Government.

 Career

-Early in his career, Price worked as an intelligence analyst.
+Early in his career, Price worked as an intelligence analyst at the CIA.
 His focus was on the detection and disruption of possible terrorist attacks against the United States and its interests.
 In 2013, Mother Jones quoted Price defending the CIA financing research on climate change, in the face of opposition from Republican lawmakers who had described the CIA unit as "a waste of resources" and "spying on sea lions".
 Later in his CIA career, he was loaned to the National Security Council, serving as its spokesperson and as a Special Assistant to President Barack Obama.
 Price discusses his experiences working under President Obama in West Wingers: Stories from the Dream Chasers, Change Makers, and Hope Creators Inside the Obama White House (2018).

-Price is a Co-Founder and previously served as Director of Policy and Communications at National Security Action, a 501(c)(4) registered lobby group along with several former Obama national security advisors.
+Price is a co-founder and previously served as Director of Policy and Communications at National Security Action, a 501(c)(4) registered lobby group along with several former Obama national security advisors.